Siivertsi Memorial to Russian Soldiers

 History of the monument to Russian soldiers

 The monument was established in honor of the Guards Semenovsky and Preobrazhensky regiments of Peter the Great’s army, who fought against the Swedes in the famous Battle of Narva on November 19, 1700.
-The battle was of great importance for both the Russian and the Swedish armies, because at stake was not only the possession of the territories, but also access to the sea.
-At that time fortune smiled on the troops of Karl XII.
+The battle was of great importance for both the Russian and the Swedish armies because at stake was not only the possession of the territories but also access to the sea.
+At that time fortune smiled on the troops of Charles XII.

 Description of the monument